grislyeye/grislyeye.com/content/blog/alien-as-outside-context-entity-2/alien-as-outside-context-entity-2.md

 The xenomorph is not an animal, but it also lacks personhood.
 It acts with intent, can even outwit the crew of the *Nostromo*, but appears to lack any other imperative than to kill or breed.
 Certainly, if it spoke we could not understand it, any more than the lion, but I know which I'd rather be stuck on a ship with.
 We're relatively safe from the lion as long as it is satiated, but the xenomorph clearly transcends any mere predator.
 It always hungers, always acts with immediate and deadly hostility.
 Does it hate us?
 Hate doesn't seem to fit, feels too much like transference, but it's clearly going beyond any survival instinct we would understand.

 Is it intelligent?
 It's unclear.
 It seems on the cusp of intelligence.
 You get the sense humans are just in the way of whatever is motivating it.
-It's only intersection with us is the bothersome matter of flesh, and that feels like a stopping over point for its true intent, whatever that is.
+It's only intersection with us is the bothersome matter of flesh, and that feels like a stopover for its true intent, whatever that is.

 More than all of that, however, the true masterstroke of _Alien_ is that we do not understand the xenomorph, and it *makes sense* at the same time.
 The eerie familiarity of its biology is something we can grasp.
 It follows a kind of logic, as John Hurt eloquently put it.
 It has a sort of symmetry with us, which somehow makes it even more incomprehensible.